Conductivity of concentrated salt solutions: Introduction

-The present paper extends and generalizes the prior analysis~\cite{vinogradova.oi:2023b} to solutions composed of inorganic ions of unequal radius $R_+ \neq R_-$.
-We derive a simple equation for an electrophoretic contribution to conductivity valid up to a few mol/l and argue that relative conductivities, $K/K_0$, of all inorganic salts plotted against $R_h \sqrt{n_{\infty}}$ would collapse into a single curve.
+The present paper concerns with solutions composed of inorganic ions of unequal radius $R_+ \neq R_-$.
+We revisit the issue of calculation of ion zeta potentials and propose an even much simpler expression than derived before~\cite{vinogradova.oi:2023b}, which appears to be more accurate and applies at a larger concentration range.
+We then use it to derive the simplest conductivity equation valid up to several mol/l, and argue that relative conductivities, $K/K_0$, of all inorganic salts plotted against $R_h \sqrt{n_{\infty}}$ would collapse into a single curve.
 This conclusion is supported by providing a comparison with data for several standard salts, which shows that our theory is in excellent agreement with experiment up to concentrations of a few molars.
 We also demonstrate that although the relaxation effect affects a small decrement to a relative conductivity at high dilution, it becomes negligibly small in concentrated solutions, where the reduction in $K/K_0$ is significant.